Azjargal13/Azjargal13/README.md

 - Asana (PM) Ambassador
 - Founder Institute (pre-seed accelerator) Alumni
 - Google Certified Program Manager (Coursera)

-## :seedling: Growing
- - The future of AI in digital marketing and business growth.
- - Decision-making frameworks for visionary leaders.
- - Sustainability and ethical tech in marketing.

 ## :books: About me
 - Curious & Reflective & Visionary (I feel like I want to learn so many things ranging from zoology to human mind development)